jss2a98aj/Starbound-Patch-Project/README.md

 - Even MORE Optimized JSON! - Reverts most non-texture fixes and breaks some other mods.
 - Mods similar to Optimizebound and Even MORE Optimized JSON! for the same reasons.

-Fully compatible with [OpenStarbound](https://github.com/OpenStarbound/OpenStarbound) and [xStarbound](https://github.com/xStarbound/xStarbound) as of 1.5.7
+Fully compatible with [OpenStarbound](https://github.com/OpenStarbound/OpenStarbound) and derivatives as of 1.5.7